nmokey/klein-bottle/docs/index.markdown

 *Side note: orientability is also a concept for curves. **Curve orientation** is simply the choice of which direction you travel along the curve.
 For example, the x-axis pointing right and y-axis pointing up are technically orientations.
 Closed curves can either be positively/counterclockwise oriented or negatively/clockwise oriented.*

-In popular mathematics, a surface that's **non-orientable** is usually described as having only one side, partially because that's the most exciting way to put it.
+In popular mathematics, a surface that's **non-orientable** is usually described as having only one side, probably because that's the most exciting way to introduce the concept.
 You can imagine an ant walking along the surface of a Klein bottle: starting on the "outside", the ant can crawl through the tube and onto the opposite side of its starting point without ever crossing a boundary or edge, which means that the surface only has one side, and no "inside" or "outside."
 That's pretty neat!
 The formal definition is basically the opposite of orientability: it's a property of a surface where you can't consistently define clockwise and counterclockwise.

 On a non-orientable surface, you can't integrate vector fields (e.g. surface integrals, line integrals) because you can't reconcile the inconsistent surface normals.
 You can still take multiple integrals and things like that, to find volumes.

 {% include linkedHeading.html heading = "klein bottle" text="the one and only klein bottle" level=1 %}
-Named after [Felix Klein](https://en.wikipedia.org/wiki/Felix_Klein){:target="_blank"}{:rel="noopener noreferrer"}, who imagined it in 1882 (linked in case you want to make fun of his picture).
+Named after [Felix Klein](https://en.wikipedia.org/wiki/Felix_Klein){:target="_blank"}{:rel="noopener noreferrer"}, who described it in 1882 (linked in case you want to make fun of his picture).

-Constructing a Klein bottle is simple.
+Constructing a Klein bottle is simple - it's just 3 steps.
 Take an open cylinder, extend one end of it and bend it around to go back through itself, and smoothly connect the ends.
 Did you follow along?
 Awesome!
 You now have your very own Klein bottle.
 ![anatomy](/assets/images/anatomy.png){:width="90%"}

 Let's do a quick rundown of some amusing, fascinating facts about Klein bottles: